 A SOAP or REST API call doesn't benefit from static caching as the request has to hit the actual (or origin, in Akamai parlance) Fusion servers.
 Although these calls still benefit from connection acceleration.

-Now, although Akamai is highly recommended for optimal UI experience, one downside of Akamai is that the chosen edge server for any request is dynamic, which means the SaaS endpoint's DNS resolution for each request could result in different IP Addresses.
+Although Akamai is highly recommended for optimal UI experience, one downside is that the chosen edge server for any request is dynamic, which means the SaaS endpoint's DNS resolution for each request could result in different IP Addresses.

 In short, using Akamai we cannot guarantee a static IP Address for Fusion SaaS hostnames, which makes IP whitelisting difficult.